The Hidden Danger of Your Silver Fillings

 - Young children

-- Patients who have recurrent decay and/or defective margins around their dental amalgam fillings
+- Those with recurrent decay and/or defective margins around their dental amalgam fillings

 - Patients who have 8 or more dental amalgam fillings

-- Patients who have exhibited an allergy or sensitivity to dental amalgam (lymphocyte proliferation test)
+- Anyone who has exhibited an allergy or sensitivity to dental amalgam (lymphocyte proliferation test)

-- Patients who consume high quantities of acidic foods and carbonated beverages.
+- Those who consume high quantities of acidic foods and carbonated beverages.

 Nebraska Family Dentistry has multiple locations!